libregis/GST101/docs/Lab6.md

 In this task, you will obtain GIS data for this lab by visiting several online GIS data portals, A) the National Geodetic Survey (NGS) website, B) City of Albuquerque GIS Department, C) the New Mexico Resource Geographic Information System (RGIS) and D) the Bernalillo County GIS Department.
 All of these websites provide free geospatial information.

-Note: Copies of this data have already been obtained and are available in the Lab 6/Data/Raw Data folder.
+Note: Copies of this data have already been obtained and are available in the `GST101\data\Lab6\Raw` folder.
 If you are unable to obtain the data yourself, you may skip to Task 2 and use the Raw Data.

 ### Task 1.1 - Obtain Shapefiles of NGS Monuments